What if we ate like the Gauls?

 — rendered fats preserved in pots

-— probably forms of rustic rillettes or meat preserved in its fat
+— probably rustic forms of rillettes or meat confit in its own fat

 — and, in some regions, perhaps blood sausages or preparations based on blood and offal

-These techniques allowed meat to be preserved outside of hunting or slaughter seasons, and contributed to the gustatory balance of dishes, by adding fat and natural salt.
+These techniques allowed meat to be preserved outside of hunting or slaughtering seasons, and contributed to the gustatory balance of dishes by adding fat and natural salt.

 Dairy products

-Contrary to popular belief, the Gauls used dairy products, especially in livestock-rearing regions.
+Contrary to popular belief, the Gauls used dairy products, especially in livestock-raising regions.

 They probably consumed: